mongodb/docs-relational-migrator/source/includes/fact-query-converter-generic.rst

-- The query converter uses AI technology which may not be able to convert long or complex queries, triggers, or stored procedures.
+- The query converter uses AI technology which may not be able to convert long or complex queries, triggers, packages, or stored procedures.
 Some queries may not be converted correctly while others may not be converted at all.

 - The query converter uses the relational schema, the MongoDB schema,
   and the mapping rules in your current project to determine how the